You are currently viewing APGAR Score

 The APGAR Score, consisting of five components – Appearance, Pulse, Grimace, Activity, and Respiration – helps healthcare professionals determine the need for resuscitation interventions.
 Each component is assessed and scored on a scale of 0 to 2, with a maximum total score of 10.
 A score of 7 or above is generally considered normal, while a score below 7 may indicate the need for further medical attention.

-See also Amoxicillin Dose Calculator
+See also Age Calculator

 Neonatal resuscitation techniques, on the other hand, involve various interventions such as clearing the airway, providing oxygen, and initiating chest compressions if necessary.
 The APGAR Score guides healthcare providers in deciding whether these interventions are required based on the newborn’s condition.